East Asian Studies

 Beyond the prerequisite, the major consists of thirteen course credits, which may include up to six taken in a preapproved program of study abroad.
 Six course credits must be taken in East Asian language courses, including a course at the L4 level and one year of advanced study (L5) with readings in the East Asian language.

 Beyond the language requirement, the major includes seven course credits, six in the country or area of concentration and one outside it.
-Of the course credits in the area of concentration, one must be in the premodern period, at least two must be seminars, and one is the senior requirement (see below).
-These courses are normally taken at Yale during the academic year, but with prior approval of the director of undergraduate studies the requirement may be fulfilled through successful course work undertaken elsewhere.
+Of the course credits in the area of concentration, one must be in the premodern period, at least two must be seminars, and one is the senior requirement.
+These courses are normally taken at Yale during the academic year, but with prior approval of the DUS the requirement may be fulfilled through successful course work undertaken elsewhere.

-Credit/D/Fail A maximum of one course taken Credit/D/Fail may be counted toward the requirements of the major, with permission of the director of undergraduate studies.
+Credit/D/Fail A maximum of one course taken Credit/D/Fail may be counted toward the requirements of the major, with permission of the DUS.

-Selection of courses Upon entering the major, students are expected to draw up an intellectually coherent sequence of courses in consultation with the director of undergraduate studies.
-They must consult with the director of undergraduate studies each term concerning their course schedules.
+Selection of courses Upon entering the major, students are expected to draw up an intellectually coherent sequence of courses in consultation with the DUS.
+They must consult with the DUS each term concerning their course schedules.
 They should identify as soon as possible a faculty adviser in their area of specialization.
 As a multidisciplinary program, East Asian Studies draws on the resources of other departments and programs in the University.
 Students are encouraged to examine the offerings of other departments in both the humanities and the social sciences, as well as residential college seminars, for additional relevant courses.
 The stated area of concentration of each student determines the relevance and acceptability of other courses.
-For a complete listing of courses approved for the major, see the Council on East Asian Studies Website.
+For a complete listing of courses approved for the major, see the Council on East Asian Studies website.

-Courses in the graduate and professional schools Qualified students may elect pertinent courses in the Graduate School and in some of the professional schools with permission of the instructor, the EAST director of undergraduate studies, and the director of graduate studies of the relevant department or the dean or registrar of the professional school.
+Courses in the graduate and professional schools Qualified students may elect pertinent courses in the Graduate School and in some of the professional schools with permission of the instructor, the EAST DUS, and the director of graduate studies of the relevant department or the dean or registrar of the professional school.

 Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
-See "Simultaneous Award of the Bachelor's and Master's Degrees" in section K of the Academic Regulations.
-Interested students should consult the director of undergraduate studies prior to the fifth term of enrollment for specific requirements in East Asian Studies.
+See Academic Regulations, section K, Special Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
+Interested students should consult the DUS prior to the fifth term of enrollment for specific requirements in East Asian Studies.

 REQUIREMENTS OF THE MAJOR